 Most engineers achieve professional status in the UK through membership of one of the Engineering Institutions and register as Chartered Engineers.
 Chartered Engineers can practice in Europe and our Honours degrees are recognised by the European Federation of National Engineering Associations.

 The Engineering Institutions regularly review degree programmes and accredit those they find suitable on behalf of the Engineering Council (UK) and Engineering and Technology Board.

-According to your choice of curriculum, our MEng Honours degree is accredited by the Institution of Chemical Engineering, Institution of Civil Engineers, the Institution of Structural Engineers, the Institution of Engineering and Technology or by the Institution of Mechanical Engineers.
-The BEng Honours degree is also accredited, but to complete the academic requirements for professional membership, you would need to follow your degree studies with advanced study equivalent to the final year of an MEng programme.
+According to your choice of curriculum, our MEng Honours degree is an accredited five-year Honours programme satisfying the educational base for a Chartered Engineer (CEng) by the Institution of Civil Engineers, the Institution of Chemical Engineers, the Institution of Structural Engineers, the Institution of Engineering and Technology, Energy Institute or by the Institution of Mechanical Engineers.
+The BEng Honours degree is an accredited four year Honours degree programme partially satisfying the educational base for a Chartered Engineer (CEng) while it fully meets the educational base for Incorporated Engineer (IEng) registration.

 Our degrees are also recognised world-wide as an accredited route to professional engineering status.

 The opportunity to take Enhanced Study options as part of your degree and participate in co-curricular activities.
 See www.abdn.ac.uk/thedifference for more information.

 The MEng is a five-year Honours programme and the BEng is a four-year Honours programme both of which are fully accredited by the Engineering Institutions (see Professional Accreditation section).
 For the first two years you study a common core covering the basic principles of all branches of engineering.
 In these two years you will follow courses which will give you choice of at least three of the School's main disciplines to specialise in.
 In the later years you specialise, following your chosen discipline in greater depth, including design applications.